ForestOfLight/skyoobguide/docs/terms-and-methods.md

 The center of a map is technically important in Sky.
 The *origin* is wherever the coordinates of the current map hit (0, 0, 0).
 Several things happen at the origin.
 Most notably, it's the place where objects that don't otherwise have a defined position rest.
 These could be:

 1. Players that have recently disconnected or gone through a [loading zone](#reset-walls-and-loading-zones).
-2. Tables that have not been placed yet, or (in patch 0.19.1) are just starting to be placed.
+2. Tables that have not been placed yet, or (as of patch 0.19.1) are just starting to be placed.

-Glitches that manipulate the coordinates of your player, like [table flings](../../patched/pre-0.14.5/#table-fling--table-yeet), also must be done with respect to where the origin is.
+Glitches that manipulate the coordinates of your player, like [table flings](../../docs/patched/pre-0.14.5/#table-fling--table-yeet), also must be done with respect to where the origin is.

 ---